3 Nanoscale: molecular motors

 3.5.2 Purely mechanical model of the actin-myosin interaction

 This work is a follow-up of our collaboration with L. Truskinovsky and R. Sheshka.
-Preliminary work can be found in (Sheshka and Truskinovsky 2014) and (section 4.2 of Caruel and Truskinovsky 2018).
+Preliminary work can be found in Sheshka and Truskinovsky, “Power-stroke-driven actomyosin contractility.”
+2014 and section 4.2 of Caruel and Truskinovsky, “Physics of muscle contraction,” 2018.

 In Section 3.4.3, we presented a hybrid chemical-mechanical framework of the actin-myosin interaction.
 As mentioned in Section 3.2, there exists a category of models where the dynamics of the molecular motor is represented as a Langevin-type drift-diffusion process with a colored noise.
-The prototypical example of this class of models was proposed by Magnasco (1993), see Equation 3.3.
+The prototypical example of this class of models was proposed by Magnasco, see Eq.
+3.3.

-In Figure 3.15 we present an extension of the Magnasco (1993) model that includes the power stroke mechanism.
-The molecular motor is parametrized by the position of the head \(X_{t}\) and the position of the tip of the lever arm \(Y_{t}\).
-Both variables are endowed with Langevin stochastic dynamics.
-The associated potential includes (see Figure 3.16)
+In Figure 3.13 we present an extension of Magnasco’s model that includes the power stroke mechanism.
+The molecular motor is parametrized by the position of the head

-An interesting characteristic of this family of model involving a control parameter is that directionality can be achieved even if all the potentials are symetric, like shown in Figure 3.16.
-More refined version of the coupling \(d\) can incorporate memory effect which can, according to the preliminary results of Sheshka and Truskinovsky (2014), augments the mechanical performance of the motor, see Figure 3.17.
+An interesting characteristic of this family of model involving a control parameter is that directionality can be achieved even if all the potentials are symetric, like shown in Figure 3.13.
+More refined version of the coupling

 3.6 Other project: nano diffusion in the bone tissue

 The biomechanics team of the MSME laboratory actively work on the mechanics of bone remodeling at various scales.
 Biochemical signaling for bone remodeling involves ionic diffusion within nanopores that connect bone cells to each other.
 We used molecular dynamics tools to simulate confined diffusion at the nanoscale and determine the physical parameters (diffusion tensor, viscosities, etc.) associated with the flow in the nanopores.
-This work enabled the determination of relevant parameters for a multiscale model of bone remodeling and also contributed to the understanding of the molecular mechanism of intercellular signaling within the bone tissue.
-For more details we refer to (Prakash, Lemaire, Di Tommaso, et al. 2017; Prakash, Lemaire, Caruel, et al. 2017).
+This work enabled the determination of relevant parameters for a multiscale model of bone remodeling and also contributed to the understanding of the molecular mechanism of intercellular signaling within the bone tissue.52

 3.7 Remaining challenges and future work